-Having ambled around Canada recently in a hired Ford F150 pickup, it dawned on me that I’d accidentally stumbled on the perfect road trip transport.
+Having ambled around Canada recently in a hired Ford F-150 pickup truck, it dawned on me that I’d accidentally stumbled on the perfect road trip transport.
 Originally hired for no better reason than pickups are cool, my initial reservations about its poor ride, lack of performance and utilitarian interior shifted into admiration for its honesty, practicality and, yes, image.

-But there’s more to it than that, and my many thousands of kilometres behind the wheel helped me realise that I’d managed to find something that edges very closely towards roadtrip perfection.
+But there’s more to it than that, and my many thousands of miles behind the wheel helped me realise that I’d managed to find something that edges very closely towards road trip perfection.